 WordsWest Literary Series Presents

-The Favorite Poem Project, a vital part of WordsWest’s monthly literary events, invites a community member to share a favorite poem and information about his or her organization.
-On June 20, we welcome the Summer Reading Table and a favorite poem read by Jenny Cole from indie bookstore Page 2 Books.
+The Favorite Poem Project invites a community member to share a favorite poem and information about his or her organization.
+On May 15th, we welcome the host for WordsWest throughout its history, C & P Coffee Company.

-WordsWest is curated by West Seattle writers Katy E. Ellis, Susan Rich, and Harold Taw, and this season’s intern/co-curator is Joannie Stangeland.
-Grant funding from Seattle Office of Arts and Culture and Poets & Writers, Inc. allows WordsWest to pay featured writers for their time and talent.
+WordsWest is curated by West Seattle writers Katy E. Ellis, Susan Rich, and Harold Taw.
+Grant funding from Poets & Writers, Inc. allows WordsWest to pay featured writers for their time and talent.

 WordsWest Literary Series.
 Every third Wednesday at C & P Coffee (WSB sponsor), WordsWest hosts literary events that range from readings by published local and national authors, to craft discussions and guided writing explorations for every experience level.